 - Toss in raisins or dried cranberries and chopped nuts like walnuts or pecans.

 - Add fresh or frozen berries or other fruits like apples or bananas.

 - Sprinkle with cinnamon for sweetness, it adds flavor without calories.
 With a dusting of cinnamon, a smaller amount sweetener, or perhaps none at all, may be needed.

-If eating oatmeal isn’t something you even want to consider try using rolled oats in baked products like cookies, muffins, breads or other desserts.
-Or they can be used in place of bread crumbs in meat loaf or patties.
+If eating a bowl of oatmeal isn’t something you even want to consider, try using rolled oats in baked products like cookies, muffins or breads.
+Oatmeal can be used in place of bread crumbs in meat loaf or patties.
 Couple a goal of eating more servings of whole grains with a regular exercise program for a healthier you.